-Whether a specific product can be manufactured as the customer wants, is something that has to be clarified before an offer is submitted.
-Depending on the specifications required, this process may range from a simple technical assessment to an extensive FMEA.
+Whether a specific coil or inductive component can be manufactured as the customer requires, is something that has to be clarified before an offer is submitted.
+Depending on the specifications given, this process may range from a simple technical assessment to an extensive FMEA.
 A test setup may also be created with the customer if we are dealing with a completely new set of requirements.

 Potential suppliers are evaluated during the offer submission process.
 Short paths and fast reaction times are guaranteed, as KUK has long-term and close relationships with suppliers.
 Queries may also be executed directly by the local subsidiaries, which ensures global sourcing.

 In addition to material prices, the calculation also incorporates value added and investment prices.
 Furthermore, detailed information from preceding production lots is available in the internal software system for similar value-added processes.
 Investments are compared with Development's machine concept.
 In this way, the firm is able to offer individual parts, as well as millions of coils a year.

 KUK can supervise the entire product development process on request.
 Thus, all production aspects are taken into account for series production, guaranteeing a stable process.
 KUK has a wealth of experience gathered over many years in connection systems and in designing coil bobbins, assembly parts and electronics.

 Countless tools and gauges emerge during development to make the production processes as efficient as possible.
 These are either produced in-house using 3D printing or are outsourced.
 The focus always lies on ergonomic and efficient production.

 Internal plant engineering is the core competence of development.
 Every machine is designed and built specifically in line with the requirements of the product.
 The aim is to achieve efficient, high-quality and cost-effective production, which can be up and running after six months at the latest.
 Automated plants are always manufactured at the main site in Switzerland and are only transferred to the subsidiary sites after a successful running-in period.